LoginRadius/docs/content/tutorial/golang/index.md

 This implementation uses the `github.com/julienschmidt/httprouter` router module to create Golang API.

-* Create a empty project and run the following command in the command line:
+* Create an empty project and run the following command in the command line:

   `go mod init golang-sdk-tutorial`

   > Upon completion, it will add a `go.mod` and `go.sum` file in the project folder.

-* Add the project dependency of router
+* Add the project dependency of router.

   `go get github.com/julienschmidt/httprouter`